 On Saturday night, the UFC showed the world how sporting events could function safely and securely during the coronavirus pandemic.
-The company showcased a night of action packed fights during their UFC 249 event that gave fans their first glimpse of sports in nearly two months.
-Aspects of the event were different than usual but the intensity and ferociousness was still there as the world watched.
+The company showcased a night of action-packed fights during their UFC 249 event that gave fans their first glimpse of sports in nearly two months.
+Aspects of the event were different than usual but the intensity and ferociousness were still there as the world watched.

 With his performance of the night, the new interim champion is poised for a future unification bout against Khabib Nurmagomedov. “ It feels damn good to be recognized as almost… the best in the world at this very time,” Gaethje said. “ I can’t wait to face the challenge that is Khabib”.